sijms/go-ora/README.md

 > You should pass at least the name of the parameter to use this feature.
 >
-> input parameters can be defined by name. type is important in some situation
+> Type is important in some situations
 > for example if you have field with type time.Time and you want to pass timestamp
 > to database so put `type=timestamp`